Samanthapudi-Shakeer/GAME-HEAVEN/README.md

 - **File:** `SnakeLadders.cpp`
 - Snake-and-Ladders is a fun and unpredictable board game for two players.
 - Roll the dice, climb ladders, and watch out for snakes as you race to the finish.
-- Includes features like colorful board representation, dynamic player movements, and win conditions.
+- Includes features like colorful board representation for snakes and ladders, dynamic player movements, and win conditions.

 ## 5. Word Guessing Game
 - **File:** `Guessword.cpp`